$5.6 million funding for new soil researchPosted Apr 11,2019

-- Understanding adoptability of techniques and practices for improved soil management will identify and test the social drivers influencing adoptability of improved soil management practices on farms and will lead to a second phase of understanding policy and institutional settings that also promote adoption.
+- Why soil management practices are adopted will identify and test the social drivers influencing adoptability of improved soil management practices on farms and will lead to a second phase of understanding policy and institutional settings that also promote adoption.

-- Integrated risk assessment to enhance farmer adoption of sustainable crop rotation practices will use integrated risk management software to facilitate collaborative resilience thinking.
+- Risk assessment of new practices will use integrated risk management software to facilitate collaborative resilience thinking.
 This in turn will help farmers and their advisers decide on acceptable risk thresholds when adopting improved soil management practices, which ultimately increases farmer productivity and profitability.

 - Collaborative approaches to innovation will involve soil researchers, the finance industry and farmer groups working together to establish a shared understanding of the soil-farmer-finance ‘system’, and how best to improve it.
 This will ultimately enable increased access to lower cost finance for farmers who engage in practices recognised as improving soil security, condition and productivity.